atmaivancevic/ERV_cancer_enhancers/README.md

 ## Control of LTR10 activity by MAPK signaling

+3a: MA plot Cobi.
+Redo with lfcShrink.

+3b: MA plot TNF-alpha, also need to redo.
+Only need to provide script for one of them (since it's the same with diff input table).
+Upload input feature counts tables (raw counts), normalized count tables and Deseq2 results tables for each case.

+3d: giggle volcano plot of treated C&R

+3e: R script for Log2FC plot (genes and TEs)

+3f: shell script showing process to get to final list of gene/LTR10 enhancer.
+Table of final list.

+3g: R script pheatmap of genes with treatments.
+Also R script pheatmap of H3K27ac Cut&Run LTR10 elements

 ## CRISPR silencing & deletion of LTR10 elements

+Python coolbox scripts and R scripts for deseq2/genome distance plots.
+Need to redo with lfcShrink.
+Also python scripts for bargraphs.
+And MA plots for e.g. ATG12 LTR10F.

 ## Human variation at AP1 sites within LTR10 elements

+Python scripts for AP1 count histogram/correlation plots.

+Also python/jupyter scripts for gnomad deletions in human popn.